ve2opn/Pi-Star-Odroid-C2-C4/README.md

 pistar-expand
 ```

-d) You can do following to recreate the essentials tgz file from your live system to /tmp:
+d) You can do following to recreate updated essentials tgz file from your live (i.e. from an original Pi-Star on raspberry) system to /tmp:
+Use the most recent file-list from this repo.
 ```
 tar zcvf /tmp/pi-odro-c2-4.tgz -T /home/pi-star/file-list
 ```